bellsimone/bioc2022_certificates/README.md

 # BioC 2022 Certificates
-Please find your certificate of attendance here.
+Please download your certificate of attendance here.